AT-06/sfdc-webdriverio-tests/README.md

 The tools needed to execute the tests are the following:

     - node js version 8.11.3
-    - selenium-standalone
-    - WebStorm IDE
     - Download the project:https://github.com/AT-08/sfdc-wdio-tests

 - **Executing tests**

 In order to execute the tests is necessary these configurations:

-- Open the command prompt and write the next command:

-        selenium-standalone start

-  NOTE:Don't stop the service

- - Open a new command prompt in the project's root directory and download all project's dependencies
+ - Open a the command prompt in the project's root directory and download all project's dependencies

         npm install